ProjectAdam95/Weather-Dashboard/README.md

 # Weather-Dashboard

-A weather dashboard that shows the temperature of a city
+A weather dashboard that enables the user to see a 5-day forecast for the city of choice.

 # Introduction